-If you recall the reasons why you’re practicing before each practice session you’ll feel motivated, which will in turn improve the quality of your practicing.
+If you recall the reasons why you’re practicing before each practice session you’ll feel motivated, which will in turn improve the quality of your practice.

 3. Don’t practice with your hands alone

-Though we practice the guitar with our hands, other parts of our body have an important role in the quality of our practicing.
+Though we practice the guitar with our hands, other parts of our body have an important role in the quality of our practice.

 Here are some of the most important: